fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

 Commands to check the PI WEB API
 --------------------------------

-Drill drown in PI Web API to verify the proper configuration on the PI-Server side, also in terms of granted permission, going down to the path *DataServers* - *Points*
+Drill drown in PI Web API to verify the proper configuration on the PI-Server side, also in terms of granted permissions.

+Follow the path *DataServers* - *Points*:

   +-----------+
   | |img_004| |